-The classical taxonomy of the Halichondrida is based on spicule types and spicule architecture and was revised in the Systema Porifera - a large compilation on modern sponge taxonomy (Hooper & van Soest 2002) and includes the families Halichondriidae.
-Dictvonellidae.
-Desmoxvidae.
-Bubaridae.
-Axinellidae. and Characteristic spicules are styles, oxeas and strongyles, microscleres are normally missing with some exceptions.
+The classic taxonomy of the Halichondrida based on spicule types and spicule architecture, was revised in the Systema Porifera - a large compilation on modern sponge taxonomy (Hooper & van Soest 2002) - and includes the families Desmoxvidae, Halichondriidae, Dictyonellidae, Bubaridae and Axinellidae.
+Characteristic spicules are styles, oxeas and strongyles, and micro-scleres are normally missing with some exceptions.
 The main spicule architecture is plumoreticulate, irregular spicule bundles and also single megascleres.
 Ectosomal spicular skeletons of the Halichondrida are rare, often tangentially arranged or in bouquets of spicules.
-Axinellidae lack an ectosomal spicular skeleton.
-For the fossil record it is noticeable that the choanosomal spicular skeleton is basically plumoreticulate.
+Axinellidae lacks an ectosomal spicular skeleton.
+In the fossil record, it is noticeable that the choanosomal spicular skeleton is basically plumoreticulate.
 The plumose spicule bundles are often interconnected by single spicules.
 The outer ectosomal spicular skeleton is normally not preserved.
 The spicule architecture of the Devonian stromatoporoid of this study exhibits close coincidence with the axinellid spicule architecture.
-Axinellids are characterised by a choanosomal skeleton often formed by ascending plumose spicule tracts horizontally connected by smaller spicules.
+Axinellids are characterized by a choanosomal skeleton often formed by ascending plumose spicule tracts horizontally connected by smaller spicules.
 Megascleres are oxeas, styles and curved styles.
-Microscleres are thin raphides in some taxa.
-Megascleres could reach lengths of 600-700μm and therefore large, average length is around 200-300μm.
-The type species Axinella polypoides, the genera Auletta, and Phakellia exhibit choanosomal spicule architecture which coincides well with the spicule-bearing fossil relatives from the Palaeozoic and Mesozoic (new Devonian stromatoporid, Carboniferous S. mira, Jurassic Dehornella, Cretaceous E. erenoensis, and others).
+Micro-scleres are thin raphides in some taxa.
+Megascleres could reach lengths of 600-700 μm, and therefore, large, average length is around 200-300 μm.
+The type species Axinella polypoides, the genera Auletta and Phakellia exhibit choanosomal spicule architecture which coincides well with the spicule-bearing fossil relatives from the Palaeozoic and Mesozoic (new Devonian stromatoporid, Carboniferous S. mira, Jurassic Dehornella, Cretaceous E. erenoensis, and others).

-However, recent molecular phylogenetic investigations have shown that the taxon Halichondria Gray 1867 is not a monophyletic grouping as traditionally established (Erpenbeck et al. 2006; Erpenbeck et al. 2005; Erpenbeck et al. 2012; Morrow et al. 2012).
-Unfortunately, Halichondrids lack synapomorphic characters like characteristic microscleres and the definitions of the families are mainly based on the absent of characters.
+However, recent molecular phylogenetic investigations have shown that the taxon Halichondria Gray 1867 is not a monophyletic grouping as traditionally established (Erpenbeck et al. 2005, 2006, 2012; Morrow et al. 2012).
+Unfortunately, halichondrids lack synapomorphic characters like characteristic micro-scleres, and the definitions of the families are mainly based on the absence of characters.
 Spicule types and architectures are more plesiomorphic characters and therefore not suited for phylogenetic analyses.
-The Axinellida/Halichondrida which are most applicable to this study, are part of different phylogenetic groups and non-monophyletic (Alvarez et al. 2000; Erpenbeck et al. 2012; Gazave et al. 2010; Morrow et al. 2012; Uriz et al. 2003).
-These studies have re-classified the demosponges (Wörheide et al. 2012).
+The Axinellida/Halichondrida that are most applicable to this study are part of different phylogenetic groups and non-monophyletic (Alvarez et al. 2000; Uriz et al. 2003; Gazave et al. 2010; Erpenbeck et al. 2012; Morrow et al. 2012).
+These studies have reclassified the demosponges (Wörheide et al. 2012).
 Except for the type species Axinella polypoides, other species with axinellid plumoreticulate spicule arrangement are now related to the Agelasidae.

 The most recent results and interpretations of the taxon Halichondrida make it very difficult to integrate fossil data within the modern phylogenetic framework.
-For this reason it seems more convincing to follow the classical taxonomic framework based on the revision published by (Hooper & van Soest 2002).
-In any case the Devonian spicule-bearing stromatoporoid exhibits a spicular architecture and spicule types which are characteristic for the Axinellida sensu lato.
+For this reason, it seems more convincing to follow the classic taxonomic framework based on the revision published by Hooper & van Soest (2002).
+In any case, the Devonian spicule-bearing stromatoporoid exhibits a spicular architecture and spicule types, which are characteristic for the Axinellida sensu lato.
 One type of the megascleres of the new type is very large.
-However, within the modern Axinellida large megascleres (up to 800μm) also occur.
-More important for phylogenetic interpretations is the plumoreticulate choanosomal spicule architecture.
-This is the first observation of complex halichondrid/axinellid spicule architecture in the fossil record of the halichondrid-type demosponges, and also the first occurence of a sponge spicule-bearing coralline demosponge.
-Intramural spicules within
+However, within the modern Axinellida, large megascleres (up to 800 μm) also occur.
+More important for phylogenetic interpretations is the plumoreticulate choanosomal spicule architecture observed in the sample LBv54 of this study.
+This is the first observation of complex halichondrid/axinellid spicule architecture in the fossil record of the halichondrid-type demosponges and also the first occurrence of a sponge spicule-bearing coralline demosponge.
+Intramural spicules within archaeocyaths are probably of allochthonous origin